tdesserich/EFA-portfolio/README.md

  * [module-4-htmlstructure](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-4-htmlstructure) - Setting up html structure for overall portfolio.
  * [module-5-gulp-sass-setup](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-5-gulp-sass-setup) - Setting up gulp for reloading SASS when changes happen.
  * [module-6-navbar-style-and-functionality](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-6-navbar-style-and-functionality) - Setting up a little bit of starter style for the navbar.

-There is a lot to do, and it's easy to get bogged down in nuances and making things perfect.
+ * [module-7-header-style-starter](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-7-header-style-starter) - Setting up a little bit of starter style for the header.
+ * [module-8-portfolio-hover-and-sizing](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-8-portfolio-hover-and-sizing) - Setting up a little bit of starter style for hovering in the porfolio section.
+Also sized the section properly.

 ## Current Branch Activity
 1. Hover effect added to each portfolio item.
 2. Portfolio items are sized properly.
-2. The _header.scss file includes some changes to the jumbotron.
-3. A body scss file was added to start managing global css and setting some slight padding around the body.
-We also centered the header section there.
+3. Added section title info to the body for global usage.

 ## Current Gulp Tasks
 - `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.
 - `gulp sass` compiles scss files as css.
 - `gulp dev` runs both the serve and sass commands.
 Watches for changes in any of those files.

-## Reading
+## Source
-Extra reading for getting started with CSS centering.

  [Bootsnip](https://bootsnipp.com/snippets/7KzGK) - original starter snip for the image hovering.
+Used some of this and altered.